 If you are still unsure, platinum is a great option due to its versatile tone and durability.
 Find out more with our metal guide.

 So you have chosen the ring and you’re keen to see the final product.
-On average it takes around four to six weeks, depending on the complexity of the ring, for the jeweller to finalise everything.
-It is best to double-check with your jewellery provider though to be sure.
+On average it takes around four to six weeks, depending on the complexity of the ring, for the jeweler to finalise everything.
+It is best to double-check with your jewelry provider though to be sure.
 Once you have the ring all you need to do is to pop that all-important question.
 No matter how you choose to propose just make sure it is unique, personal and most of all memorable.
 Discover our selection of diamond engagement rings.